ibm-cloud-docs/cis/alerts.md

    No action is necessary if you receive a pool toggle alert.
 Each alert includes the state that the pool was toggled to, the time it occurred, and which user made the change.

-## Limitations for advanced security events alert
-{: #limitations-advanced-security-events}

-Alerts are not sent for each individual event.
-Instead, they are triggered only when there is a spike in traffic that crosses a certain threshold.

-This threshold is automatically calculated using the [Z-score](https://en.wikipedia.org/wiki/Standard_score){: external}, and it cannot be manually configured.

 ## Configuring alert policies in the console
 {: #ui-configure-alert-policies}
 {: ui}